 Residence Hall mailboxes are in the lobby of each building.
-Except on legal and Jewish holidays (including Shabbat), mail is delivered to the residence halls each evening by 8:00pm Monday through Thursday and by 5:00pm on Friday.
+Except on legal and Jewish holidays (including Shabbat), mail is delivered to the residence halls each evening.
 Packages that do not fit in the mail slot, Parcel Post, special delivery and postage-due letters are held in the Mailroom on the first floor of the main campus.
 If a student receives one of these items, he/she will receive an email and will have to pick up the item there.
 To send mail, residents can use the Casiano Road mailbox (between the residential complex and the main campus) or go to the Mailroom.
 Residents can purchase stamps and send Federal Express or UPS packages in the Mailroom.